 I have a new friend named “Joyce” who is about to embark on her first 5K run event after a four years hiatus.

-My suggested time intervals for her (this being her first time attempting it) was a three minute run with a 30 sec walk.
+My suggested time interval for her (this being her first time attempting it) was a three-minute run with a 30 sec walk.
 This is also my suggested interval for nearly everybody interested in trying this style out.

-Based on personal experience and my background in physiology and sport – I don’t want her going much more than 30 seconds on her recovery because lactic acid tends to spill out into the muscle.
+Based on personal experience and my background in physiology and sport.
+I don’t want her going much more than 30 seconds on her recovery because waste products (think ideas like lactic acid) tend to spill out into the muscle.

-Lactic Acid wont affect your performance (you burn lactic acid for fuel.)
-It does however cause a burning sensation on the start of the next run interval and why have that?
-30 sec is plenty of recovery time to top off ATP levels and get your breathing back.
+Lactic Acid won’t affect your performance (you burn lactic acid for fuel.)
+It does however cause a burning sensation at the start of the next run interval and why have that?
+30 sec is plenty of recovery time to top off ATP levels and get your breathing back to “not panicking.”